 - show their understanding by reflecting on and summarizing what has been said.

 Building teamsA successful project team is not necessarily easily defined as they are more transitory than operational teams.
 Project teams will vary in size over the project life cycle with contributions at various points from members who may be part-time, work remotely or involved in several different project teams.
-A lot of project teams are virtual teams drawn from a number of separate operational teams.
+A lot of project teams are virtual teams (remote teams) drawn from a number of separate operational teams.

 Understand the stages of team developmentMore successful project teams are likely to have an understanding of Tuckman's model of team development through the stages of Forming, Storming, Norming and Performing and will understand the importance of different team roles and working/learning styles (for example Belbin's team roles).